 Brick and stone should only be cleaned when necessary to halt deterioration or to remove very heavy soiling.
 Employ the gentlest means possible and use only low-pressure water and a mild detergent, if necessary.
+A soft brush with water can also be used to help remove dirt.
 High-pressure water will erode mortar and force too much water into the masonry wall.
-Sandblasting will not only erode mortar but will remove the glazed outer surface of brick and hasten deterioration.
+Sandblasting should never be used as it will not only erode mortar but will remove the glazed outer surface of brick, which provides a weather resistant coating, and hasten deterioration.

 Bricks and stone that have never been painted should not be painted.
-Commercial sealants or waterproof coatings should also not be applied.
-Paint and commercial sealants can trap water in the bricks or stone and create additional problems, especially on the interior surfaces where the water trapped in the brick or stone will try to escape.
+Commercial sealants or waterproof coatings should not be applied either.
+Paint and commercial sealants can trap water in the bricks or stone and create additional problems, especially on interior surfaces where the water trapped in the brick or stone will try to escape.
 Paint also becomes a maintenance issue as it tends to flake over time and requires additional repainting.
-If a brick or stone building is all ready painted it is acceptable to repaint.
+If a brick or stone building has been painted it is acceptable to repaint.
 Paint can be removed with chemicals or other gentle methods.
-Never use sandblasting to remove paint as it destroys the protective surface of the brick.
+Sandblasting should not be used to remove paint as it will permanently damage the outer surface of the brick.